-The International Smart Grid Action Network (ISGAN) launched the Knowledge Transfer Project (KTP) in March 2016 to capture, collect, and share knowledge about smart grid technologies among countries and key stakeholders.
-Building on ISGAN’s experience of delivering deep-dive workshops, the KTP fosters meaningful international dialogue on smart grids among a select group of participants with a focus on developing competence and building capacity.
+The International Smart Grid Action Network (ISGAN) launched the Knowledge Transfer Platform (KTP) in 2016 to efficiently capture, collect, and share knowledge about smart grid solutions among countries and key stakeholders.
+The KTP offers a structured method for knowledge sharing, learning and co-creation of new solutions to joint challenges, focused on developing competence and building capacity.

 Cultivating Smart Energy Solutions through Dynamic Peer-to-Peer Learning

 In practice, the KTP approach constitutes a process of inter-linked activities aimed to optimize structured knowledge transfer based on interaction between participating stakeholders.
 The method is challenge-driven and outcome-focused, while enabling interdisciplinary groups of participants with complementary competencies to contribute to the development of joint ISGAN knowledge products, e.g. policy messages.

 A key activity is the interactive workshop, in which participants meet to engage in structured deep-dive dialogue about key smart grid issues.
 To increase mutual understanding of contexts, approaches and challenges in different countries, the participants engage in preparatory activities, which set the stage for a well-informed dialogue in the face-to-face workshop.

 Informal and collaborative, KTP workshops:

 - Encourage open dialogue about successes and lessons learned from grid modernization efforts

 - Promote cross-organizational dialogue inspired by experiences and results achieved